 Harry & Meghan break silence as ‘apocalypse’ wildfires rip through LA mansions miles from £24m Montecito family home

-HARRY and Meghan Markle have broken their silence on the "apocalyptic" wildfires that have ripped through multiple mansions in Los Angeles.
+PRINCE Harry and Meghan Markle have broken their silence on the "apocalyptic" wildfires that have ripped through multiple mansions in Los Angeles.

-A series of major fires in California have killed five people, ravaged communities and sent thousands of people fleeing their properties, including areas dotted with celebrity homes.
+The series of major fires in California have killed five people, ravaged communities and sent thousands of people fleeing their properties, including areas dotted with celebrity homes.

 Harry and Meghan - who live in Montecito - recommended a list of fire services charities, animal groups and other initiatives to support.